Next: Generic Programs, Previous: Generalities about Autoconf tests, Up: Existing Tests [Contents][Index]

 create links using ‘$(LN_S)’, either find out which form is used

-and adjust the arguments, or always invoke ln
+and adjust the arguments, or always invoke ln in the directory

 where the link is to be created.